friendly-devops-org/CDKTF_AWS_GitHub_Runner/README.md

     8. SUBNET_2: <second_subnet>
     8. GH_TOKEN: <Personal Access Token>

+### Deploy Application:
+    1. Navigate to the Actions tab
+    2. Select Deployment Workflow on the left panel
+    3. Select Run workflow
+    4. Ensure the correct branch is selected
+    5. Select Deployment Type
+    6. Set rsourceName and projectName
+    7. Ensure deploy is selected in the drop down menu
+    8. Run workflow

 ### Deploy ECS Application:
 The ecs runner requires a custom image with the GitHub registration script already copied to the image.